I might be better at composting than gardening.

 -Financial documents, ripped up a little.
 Not for privacy but because I’d rather not be reminded.
 A good brown.

 -Dead cactus and agaves.
-I usually put them in the middle to ensure they aren’t spared on the outside edge of the bin.
-Their claws don’t make it out.
+I usually put them in the middle to ensure they don't stay intact on the outside edge of the bin.
+Their claws don’t survive.

 - All of our immediate neighbor’s fall leaves and even some from distant friends get stockpiled.
 And a local business or two.
 They are almost enough to be a year’s supply of “browns,” stored in a big wire cage right next to the bin.
 We usually run out just before fall and resort to shredded paper, egg crates, or straw for “browns.”
-We accidentally discovered straw last year; it's a lot of good carbon stored in a small space.
+We accidentally discovered straw last year; it's a lot of good carbon that stacks nicely in a small space.
+I think it's actually more carbon-potent than leaves.
 Our friend steals leaf bags off the street; they also store neatly and easily in those bags.

 - All the coffee grounds from BestSlope Coffee Company come here.
 They are a wonderful small roastery and coffeeshop down the street.
-It’s a 5-gallon bucket or two, weekly.
-Coffee grounds are the ideal “green,” because its fine texture settles and trickles into the “browns” well and seems to marry them into oblivion.
+It’s a couple 5-gallon buckets every week.
+Coffee grounds are the ideal “green,” because its fine texture settles and trickles into the “browns” and seems to marry them into oblivion.
 It’s probably the single most active and beneficial component for our composting.

-- 3-4 homes worth of kitchen scraps: two or three friends’ households have 5 gallon buckets in rotation that we take.
-It’s been strange how we started with just our own kitchen and garden scraps, steadily increased the volume going in over the years, and it just kept taking it.
-I increased the flow to see how much it could handle.
-I think what I’m doing now is the maximum, because now, one bin will be piled high over the top of the rim by its rotation date.
+- 3 homes worth of kitchen scraps: several friends’ households have 5 gallon buckets in rotation that we take in.
+It’s been strange how we started with just our own kitchen and garden scraps, then steadily increased the volume going in over the years, and it just kept taking it.
+I kept increasing the flow to see how much it could handle.
+I think what I’m doing now is the maximum, because now, one bin will be piled high over the top of the rim right on its rotation date.
 It still manages to gobble that up.

 -Bread.
 We don’t think twice about it.

 -Candy and sugary desserts are better composted than eaten most of the time.
-But somebody fully enjoys it in the bin.
+Well, someone eats it in the bin.

 Am I worried about the thistles?
 Snooze.